microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

     From the output of above command, identify the External IP address associated with the AG primary relica service.
     The Service has the following naming convention - **svc/AGName-primary**.
-    Connect to the external IP and the password from step 2.1, using SSMS or Azure Data Studio.
+    Connect to the external IP using SSMS or Azure Data Studio.
+To connect, please use SQL Authentication with login "sa" and the SAPASSWORD used in the step 2.1

     Open a new query window and run the following commands: